Noble-47/attendance_flask_app/README.md

 The combination of these tools allows attendance_flask_app to deliver a seamless user experience with real-time updates and secure authentication.

 Please note that this project is for practice purposes and is not intended for production use.
-The implementation of server-side events and real-time features can serve as a valuable learning experience for Flask developers.